Millard Fillmore: Subsequent political activity

 The former president ended his seclusion in early 1854, as a debate over Senator Douglas's Kansas–Nebraska Bill embroiled the nation.
 The bill would open the northern portion of the Louisiana Purchase to settlement and end the northern limit on slavery under the Missouri Compromise of 1820.
 Fillmore retained many supporters, planned an ostensibly nonpolitical national tour, and privately rallied disaffected Whig politicians to preserve the Union and to back him in a run for president.
-Fillmore made public appearances opening railroads and visiting the grave of Senator Clay but met with politicians outside the public eye during the late winter and the spring of 1854.
+Fillmore made public appearances opening railroads and visiting the grave of Senator Clay but met with politicians outside the public eye during the late winter and spring of 1854.

 Such a comeback could not be under the auspices of the Whig Party, with its remnants divided by the Kansas–Nebraska legislation, which passed with the support of Pierce.
 Many northern foes of slavery, such as Seward, gravitated toward the new Republican Party, but Fillmore saw no home for himself there.
-In the early 1850s, there was considerable hostility toward immigrants, especially Catholics, who had recently arrived in the United States in large numbers, and several nativist organizations, including the Order of the Star Spangled Banner, sprang up in reaction.
+In the early 1850s, there was considerable hostility toward immigrants, especially Catholics, who had recently arrived in the US in large numbers, and several nativist organizations, including the Order of the Star Spangled Banner, sprang up in reaction.
 By 1854 the order had morphed into the American Party, which became known as the Know Nothings.
-(In its early days, members were sworn to keep its internal deliberations private and, if asked, were to say they knew nothing about them.)
+In its early days, members were sworn to keep its internal deliberations private and, if asked, were to say they knew nothing about them.

 Many from Fillmore's "National Whig" faction had joined the Know Nothings by 1854 and influenced the organization to take up causes besides nativism.
 Fillmore was encouraged by the success of the Know Nothings in the 1854 midterm elections in which they won in several states of the Northeast and showed strength in the South.
 On January 1, 1855, he sent a letter for publication that warned against immigrant influence in American elections, and he soon joined the order.

 Later that year Fillmore went abroad, and stated publicly that as he lacked office he might as well travel.
 The trip was at the advice of political friends, who felt that by touring he would avoid involvement in the contentious issues of the day.
-He spent over a year, from March 1855 to June 1856, in Europe and the Middle East.
-Queen Victoria is said to have pronounced the ex-president as the handsomest man she had ever seen, and his coincidental appearance with Van Buren in the gallery of the House of Commons provoked a comment from the MP John Bright.
+He spent March 1855 to June 1856 in Europe and the Middle East.
+Queen Victoria is said to have pronounced the ex-president the handsomest man she had ever seen, and his coincidental appearance with Van Buren in the gallery of the House of Commons provoked a comment from the MP John Bright.

 Dorothea Dix had preceded him to Europe and was lobbying to improve conditions for the mentally ill.
 They continued to correspond and met several times.
 In Rome, Fillmore had an audience with Pope Pius IX.
 He carefully weighed the political pros and cons of meeting with Pius.
 He nearly withdrew from the meeting when he was told that he would have to kneel and kiss the Pope's hand.
 To avoid that, Pius remained seated throughout the meeting.